 2017 – We raced into a three-goal lead at Sevilla in our UEFA Champions League group game, with Roberto Firmino netting twice and Sadio Mané also on target in the first half hour.
 However, French striker Wissam Ben Yedder bagged a brace after the break, including one from the spot.
 Guido Pizarro scored a stoppage-time equaliser for the home side.

 2009 – We were held to a 2-2 draw at Anfield by Manchester City.
 Martin Škrtel opened the scoring after the break with his first reds goal, with substitute Yossi Benayoun grabbing an equaliser after we had fallen 2-1 behind, before himself being replaced.
 Emmanuel Adebayor bagged one of his five goals against the reds to date, with Stephen Ireland also on target.

 2015 – Škrtel scored his eighteenth and last goal for the club as we thumped City 4-1 at the Etihad Stadium.
 We took a three-goal lead as Eliaquim Mangala put through his own net before Philippe Coutinho scored and then Roberto Firmino netted his first reds strike.
-Sergio Agüero pulled one back on the stroke of half time, one of his six goals past us to date.
+Sergio Agüero pulled one back on the stroke of half time, one of his seven goals past us to date.

 1957 - Forward John Evans was sold to Third Division South outfit Colchester United.
 He was signed at the fourth attempt from Charlton Athletic in December 1953 for £12,500, but we suffered relegation in his first season at Anfield.
 His greatest moment with the reds came when he netted all our goals in a 5-3 defeat of Bristol Rovers in September 1954.
 Overall, he struck 53 times in 107 reds games.